kuro-vale/kuroflix/README.md

 Then follow the instructions

-If you enter an empty space when the script prompts you anything, maybe the script will fail
+If you enter an empty space when the script prompts you anything, an error will appear

 ## Dependencies